 As part of the police settlement PCCs were given the flexibility to increase the precept by up to £13 per annum (19 pence per week at Band B / 25 pence at Band D) without the need to go to a referendum.
 Following a period of consultation with the public the PCC took the decision to raise the precept by the maximum allowed.
-By doing this, the PCC has been able to provide funding to balance the budget and help maintain current levels of service in the face of high levels of inflation.
+By doing this, the PCC has been able to provide funding to balance the budget and reduce the impact on current levels of service in the face of significant cost pressures.

-However, the detailed settlement for forces only outlined detail for 2024/25.
-This leaves some uncertainty on the financial detail going forward and there will now be a general election on 4th July 2024.
+However, the detailed settlement for forces only outlined detail for 2025/26.
+This leaves some uncertainty on the financial detail going forward.

-Given the ongoing global economic issues, and the significant pressure on inflationary costs, the prudent assumptions made in the MTFP are now even more appropriate.
-The Constabulary has now commenced the process of the new round of strategic financial planning, and will consult with the newly elected PCC throughout this process.
+Given the ongoing global economic volatility the prudent assumptions made in the MTFP are now even more appropriate.
+The Constabulary has now commenced the process of the new round of strategic financial planning and will consult with the PCC throughout this process.
 There are no going concern issues as a result, as funding to police forces will continue, but there may be risks to the levels of service currently offered.

-The PCC has published the Reserves Strategy and the Capital Strategy in the new MTFP for 2024/25 to 2027/28 and these can be found at the link below:
+The PCC has published the Reserves Strategy and the Capital Strategy in the new MTFP for 2025/26 to 2028/29 and these can be found at the link below: